Tarka (flute)

 The tarka (Quechua, Aymara: tharqa) is an indigenous flute of the Andes.
 Usually made of wood, it has 6 finger holes, fipple on mouth end and free hole on distant end.

 The tarka is a blockflute, like a recorder, but is comparatively shorter and quite angular in shape, requires greater breath, and has a darker, more penetrating sound.

 The tarka has three variants: big, medium (tuned by fifth above) and small (tuned by octave above).
 Usually all three kinds of tarka are used together in a big ensemble, all playing the same melody on three voices at fixed intervals and accompanied by percussion instruments (tinya, wankar).
 This traditional genre is called tarqueada.

-The tarka is a unique flute of the Andes made by artisans from the western region of Bolivia and Peru Sierra region.
-Artisans create a delightful sounding instrument which is also a beautifully intricate piece of art rich in detail and (sometimes) color.
-Versions are also marketed from Bolivia and other South American regions.

-The flute is made of natural wood and features a whistle-type mouthpiece with a small air hole.
-The tarka sound and scale are different from any other Andean flute.
-It sounds very primitive, soft and mellow with a rasp in the low range.

-Artisans still build this instrument that their ancestors used in tribal ceremonies to mimic bird sounds.